Axon-Shield/blog.github.io/_posts/2025-09-10-we-forget-that-cyber-defense-is-hard-apologies.md

 ### To the Overworked Analysts
 We're sorry for:
-- **Impossible expectations**: Expecting you to monitor everything, all the time
+- **Impossible expectations**: Expecting you to monitor everything
+  - all the time
 - **Alert fatigue**: Creating systems that overwhelm rather than inform
 - **Blame culture**: Holding you responsible for successful attacks despite impossible odds
 - **Understaffing**: Not providing adequate resources for the scope of responsibility